-Bowen Wang, Climate Change Policy Research Consultant at ICCCAD, furthered the financial issue surrounding L&D in saying that countries want to provide money in loans not grants, but despite \$10.4 billion being pledged to the GCF, roughly only 10% in cash is available this year.
-According to the latest stats, about 58.5% have been converted.
+Bowen Wang, Climate Change Policy Research Consultant at ICCCAD, furthered the financial issue surrounding L&D in saying that countries want to provide money in loans not grants, but despite \$10.4 billion being pledged to the GCF, only roughly 10% of this available in cash.
 He recommended countries should look to incentivize partners from the private sector.